pjflanagan/char-pinyin-juying/README.md

   - `source`
 - `page` - public pages, these are apps for typing and doing flashcards
 - `print` - printable pdfs of flashcards
+- `scripts` - refine and print flashcards,
-- `scripts` - creates our dictionary, flashcards, and any maps needed
+  - `setup` - creates our dictionary, mappings, and extracts flashcards from found datasets
   - `util` - utility functions
 - `src` - shared source code for theme styles and utils for the pages
   - `lib` minified libraries